G2SMM/G2SC/GSMM/README.md

    ```
    where `XXX` represents the iteration with the best model,and the query document is stored in `/data` folder

+   For the step10000.h5 model file, we use "python txt_search_query.py --model JointEmbeder --reload_from 10000"

    ### Automatic evaluation

    ```bash
    python auto_eval.py --model JointEmbeder --reload_from XXX
    ```
    where `XXX` represents the iteration with the best model.

+   For the step10000.h5 model file, we use "python auto_eval.py --model JointEmbeder --reload_from 10000"